MooersLab/writingLogInTypst/README.md

 ## Purpose

-Prepare PDF for initial submission of a manuscript.
+Support the preparation of a scientific journal article for submission.

 ## Features